 The before and after pictures show a cracked Artex ceiling that contained Asbestos.
 Our licensed contractors safely removed the entire landing ceiling and coving.
 Once the air test was complete and it was safe to re-enter, we were able to re-instate the property.
 This involved fitting new plasterboard, loft insulation and coving, before applying a shell and comb Artex pattern.
 Once dry, we then decorated the hall stairs and landing.

-To see photos of how we manage the safe removal of Artex ceilings containing Asbestos, please take a look at a recent claim we’re managing on our Google+ profile.
+To see how we manage the safe removal of Artex ceilings containing Asbestos, take a look at Google+ profile which has pictures of the entire process.
 This burst pipe claim involved replacing an Artex ceiling in the bathroom which was sagging due to the weight of the water.
 Cracks also appeared in the textured lounge ceiling as a result of water pouring out.
 Both ceilings tested positive for Asbestos and were safely removed by our HSE licensed contractors.

 Asbestos removal can be costly, however it is important to remove it safely for the benefit of you, your family and the contractors.

 Many people try to save money by not testing their damaged Artex.
 Doing this however, potentially puts everyone at risk.
 So, before you carry out any repairs to your damaged Artex ceiling, please ensure you test it first.
 As you could put everyone in the property in danger!